conormkelly/reamo/README.md

 - **Auto-Punch Mode** - Time selection recording with visual indicators
 - **Touch-Optimized** - Gesture support for mobile/tablet control surfaces

+## Why Reactper?

+This project was built to solve a specific songwriting problem: **staying at the instrument**.

+The typical home recording workflow kills creativity.
+You sit at the piano, get an idea, walk to the computer, set up a track, adjust levels, hit record, walk back, try to remember what you were playing... by then the moment's gone.
+Worse, you end up polishing 16 bars forever while the song goes nowhere.

+**The Reactper workflow:**

+1. **Pre-structure or start blank** - Set up a REAPER project with regions (intro, verse, chorus, bridge, outro) or start completely fresh
+2. **Stay at your instrument** - Mount an iPad near your piano/guitar running Reactper
+3. **Tap in the tempo** - No need to touch the computer, dial in or tap the BPM from your playing position
+4. **Capture ideas in boxes** - Each region is a container for an idea.
+Record a rough verse, move to the chorus, try a bridge.
+Use auto-punch to nail specific sections
+5. **End with a scaffold** - Instead of 16 over-produced bars, you have rough ideas across the whole song structure recorded to a click

+The goal is **idea capture, not production**.
+Get the song down while you're in creative mode.
+The engineering can wait.

+Features like tap tempo, time selection auto-punch, and region-focused navigation exist specifically to minimize the gap between having an idea and recording it - all without leaving your instrument.

 ## Tech Stack

 - **React 19** + **TypeScript 5.9**